-Under the Georgian legislation, limited liability companies shall maintain distributable reserves to the extent that their total assets cover total liabilities and issued capital, as recorded in the financial statements prepared in accordance with IFRS Accounting Standards.
+Under the Georgian legislation, limited liability companies shall maintain distributable reserves to the extent that their total assets cover total liabilities and issued capital, as recorded in the separate financial statements prepared in accordance with IFRS Accounting Standards.

-In 2023 and 2022, the Company has not declared dividends.
+In 2024 and 2023, the Company has not declared dividends.